aleixmorgadas/request-broadcaster/README.md

 3. Lambda fetches all registered devices from DynamoDB
 4. Replies the HTTP Call to all registered devices (fire and forget)

+## Warnings

+:warning: This components might incur in your AWS Bill.
+It shouldn't be a lot, but depends on the traffic you have.